How to Apply CSS3 Transforms to Background Images — SitePoint

 }

-Again, you will need to adjust the size and position to ensure the background adequately covers the parent container.
+Again, you’ll need to adjust the size and position to ensure the background adequately covers the parent container.

 Here are the relevant demos live on CodePen:

-See the Pen CSS3 Transforms on Background Images by SitePoint (@SitePoint) on CodePen.
+CSS3 Transforms on Background Images by SitePoint (@SitePoint)

-The effects work in all major browsers and in Edge and Internet Explorer back to version 9.
-IE8 will not show any transformations but the background still appears.
+The effects work in all major browsers and Internet Explorer back to version 9.
+Older browsers are unlikely to show transformations but the background should still appear.

-Note: This article was updated in 2020.